-Housing Authority of the City of Goshen is a Public Housing Agency in Milford, Indiana that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Housing Authority of the City of Goshen is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of the City of Goshen serves Goshen.

 Housing Authority of the City of Goshen Section 8 Housing Choice Voucher waiting list is managed by the Warsaw Housing Authority.
 Waiting list information can be found here.

 As of 09/18/2020, it is not known if Housing Authority of the City of Goshen is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Goshen manages 192 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of March 31st, 2018:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 21% having issued approximately 11 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 9 months on the waiting list1.